 Storage, Reheating, and Make Ahead

-- Freezing: This dish freezes well.
-Put it in a freezer-safe container or bag for up to 3 months.
+Freezing: Freeze in a freezer-safe container for up to 3 months.
+Thaw in the refrigerator before reheating.

 Special Tips